daniboyr/daniboyr/README.md

 ### Hello, world! 👋

 - 🎓 8º - Information System / IT;
-- 🎯 Future Tech Lead;
+- 🎯 A future Tech Lead;
 - 🌎 From BR to the world!